-5 Vision-Boosting Foods That Aren’t Carrots
+5 Best Foods for Eyes That Aren’t Carrots

-Turns out, diet and eye health are directly linked, and it goes way beyond the beta-carotene—which your body turns into vitamin A—that’s famously plentiful in carrots.
+She should have.
+Diet and eye health are directly linked, and it goes way beyond the beta-carotene—which your body turns into vitamin A—that’s famously plentiful in carrots.

 It’s all about inflammation, says Sonya Angelone, R.D., a San Francisco–based dietitian who specializes in inflammatory conditions.
 (Angelone is also a spokesperson for the Academy of Nutrition and Dietetics.)